KeWHs/dmetdata/GUIDELINE.md

 6. Wait for the analysis to complete.
 You can check the detailed logs in the terminal window.

 7. Finally, the results will be displayed in the web interface.
+The results are stored in the **dmetfinder/_internal/DMetFinder/output** folder.

+8. For more previous results, you can click the **View All Results** button.